zio/zio/docs/datatypes/contextual/index.md

 `ZIO` itself provides the basic capabilities through modules, e.g. see how `ZEnv` is defined.

-In the functional Scala as well as in object-oriented programming the best practice is to _Program to an Interface, Not an Implementation_.
+In functional Scala as well as in object-oriented programming the best practice is to _Program to an Interface, Not an Implementation_.
 This is the most important design principle in software development and helps us to write maintainable code by:

 * Allowing the client to hold an interface as a contract and don't worry about the implementation.
 The interface signature determines all operations that should be done.